ppetrovtv/pine_script_docs/source/Pine_Script_Release_Notes.rst

 `backtesting <https://getsatisfaction.com/tradingview/topics/backtesting-using-higher-time-frames-is-a-complete-lie>`__
 issues have been reported for some time.
 These issues are not identical, but they are interrelated.
 Version 3 aims to solve the backtesting issue.
-Here’s a more detailed explanation.
+Here's a more detailed explanation.

 Repainting issue
 ~~~~~~~~~~~~~~~~

-There’s a substantial difference between historical and real-time data
+There's a substantial difference between historical and real-time data
 that a PineScript indicator or strategy uses.
 The key difference --- a
 historical bar does NOT contain information about price movements
 between High and Low of a bar.
 Only a few PineScript language tools are